rodneyshupe/Cookbook/Recipes/Entrees/Seafood/ProsciuttoWrappedLingcod.rst

 Directions
 ----------

-1. Pre-heat oven to 350F.
-Pat dry ling cod with paper towel.
-Lay one slice of prosciutto down, place lingcod on top, and place other slice of prosciutto on top of cod.
+1. Preheat oven to 350F.
+Pat ling cod dry with paper towel.
+Lay one slice of prosciutto down, place lingcod on top, and place other slice on top of cod.
 Wrap and roll tightly.
-Place on baking sheet and place in oven for 8 minutes.
+Place on baking sheet and bake for 8 minutes.
-2. Once baked, turn on the broil function and broil until top prosciutto becomes slightly crispy.
+2. Once baked, turn on broil function and broil until top prosciutto becomes slightly crispy.